Institute of Cosmology and Gravitation

 Our Cosmology and Astrophysics research covers these 4 areas of expertise:

 We're researching the evolution of galaxies, from the most local to the most distant, and using their light to model stellar radiation and probe the formation and development of the Universe.

 We're exploring the inflation of the very early Universe, the impact of dark energy on its geometry and developing tests to monitor its expansion.

+Researchers at the ICG are problem solvers, gaining an understanding of the science of the universe through the analysis of large datasets.
 Some of our leading scientists teach on our undergraduate and postgraduate maths and physics degree courses.